 But over time my thinking on that evolved.
 A lot.

 If you tend to hold on to all of your old emails thinking you might need them in the future, here are three reasons why you might want to reconsider:

 1 – You’ll probably never actually need them.

 At the time I made the decision to stop hoarding my old emails I had over 11,000 of them in my “Archive” folder, and almost 2,000 in my Inbox.

 And guess what?
 I only ended up going back to re-read about three of four of them.

-Yes, there were several more I really did want to re-read, but I couldn’t find them.
-And no, the search tool was no help.
+Yes, there were several more I really did want to re-read, but I couldn’t find them because they were buried under the debris of all those other stored emails.
+And guess what?
+The search tool was no help.

 2 – Archived emails use up your account’s free storage space.